 By Holly Reisem Hanna

-One of the most frequent questions that I receive from new business owners and direct sales consultants is, “how do I get clients”?
-While there are a variety of ways to go about it (cold calling, content marketing, direct mail, attending networking events, advertising…) I have found that one technique stands out above the rest.
+One of the most frequent questions that I receive from new business owners and direct sales consultants is, “how do I get more clients”?
+While there are a variety of ways to go about it (cold calling, content marketing, direct mail, attending networking events, social media, advertising …) I have found that one technique stands out above the rest.

 Do you want to know what it is?